Parasite Dolls: Characters

 Lieutenant Basil "Buzz" Nikvest is a member of the Branch special task force of the AD Police.
-He was transferred to Branch five years before the story for shooting a child he thought was a boomer.
+He was transferred to Branch in 2029 for mistakenly shooting a child he thought was a boomer.
 Due to his mistake he is reluctant to carry a sidearm, despite being a gifted marksman.
 He was made a widower when his wife was killed by a rogue boomer.